Eppo-exp/eppo-docs/docs/quickstart.md

 ![Select Aggregation](../static/img/building-experiments/select-aggregation-for-metric.png)

 The aggregation will aggregate over whatever the fact is measuring on a per-entity basis.
-So for example, if you select the `Revenue` fact and the `SUM` aggregation, the metric will be the total revenue for each user;, if you select the `Upgrades` fact and the `SUM` aggregation, the metric will be the total number of upgrades for each user, which should only be 1 across the board.
+So for example, if you select the `Revenue` fact and the `SUM` aggregation, the metric will be the total revenue for each user; if you select the `Upgrades` fact and the `SUM` aggregation, the metric will be the total number of upgrades for each user, which should only be 1 across the board.

 Eppo supports the following aggregations: